openplans/shareabouts/doc/WORKSHOP.md

 Lots of [really great documentation already](https://github.com/openplans/shareabouts#shareabouts-), notes here are just pointers.

+A good place to start might be to take an existing Shareabouts map and customize it -- take a look at [some of the recent OpenPlans maps](https://github.com/openplans/s).

 ### Up front work you need to do

 Get set up with